ONLINE PRIMARY SOURCES AND RELATED WEBSITES

 The British Library: A catalogue of thousands of documents

-and scanned images relating to the British India from the library's vast collections and
+and scanned images relating to Victorian Britain and the Empire from the library's vast

 National Archives of India: The

 repository of the non-current records of the Government of India holding them in trust